w3c/wcag3/guidelines/groups/input-operation/keyboard-operation.md

   - non-standard-commands
 ---

-Users can navigate and operate content using only the keyboard focus.
+Users can navigate and operate content using only the keyboard.